Sleepypiggi/Actuarial-Exams/docs/3. Predictive Analytics/ASA-SRM/Review of Statistical Theory.md

 # **Review of Statistical Theory**

-This is meant to be a quick review of the basic statistical concepts of **VEE: Mathematical Statistics** and other undergrad statitics courses that will be relevant for this exam.
+This section assumes some basic knowledge on **Random Variables**, which can be found under another set of notes covering a [Review of Probability Theory](../../2.
+Actuarial Mathematics/ASA-FAMS/1.
+Review of Probability Theory.md).

 ## **Overview of Statistics**